TerriaJS/DataProviders/datasources.md

 - "catalog group" services: 1 URL points to a collection of datasets, such as through WMS `getCapabilities` or CKAN
 - "file" services: 1 URL points to a file which is completely downloaded into the browser by HTTP and then displayed

+## Getting data into National Map

+There are two options:

+- publish data into data.gov.au or another portal, and have it harvested automatically
+- get a dataset or data service added to a curated catalog (email nationalmap@communications.gov.au, for anything other than National Map: nm@lists.nicta.com.au)
+ - Supported protocols: WMS, ESRI, ...
+ - Support file types: CSV, GeoJSON, KML...

 ## Files
 ### CSV